warte67/SDOM/docs/extensible_factory.md

 Extensibility comes from registration rather than hardcoding.
 Each type contributes a small creator lambda that knows how to build an instance from either a type-specific initializer struct (for programmatic construction) or a Lua table/script (Lua can drive creation at init time or during runtime).
 Constructors remain private/protected, with Factory declared as a friend, so all instantiation passes through consistent validation and naming rules.
 New types are added by registering another creator; no Factory internals need to change.

 At runtime, the Factory tracks every object by type and unique name, supports destruction by name or handle, and ensures lookups are type-safe.
 Auxiliary stores (e.g., orphans/future-children) allow children to be linked once parents appear, making construction order robust across data-driven scenes.
 Because handles query the Factory on access, references either resolve to the current object or cleanly read as null after destruction—no dangling pointers.
 The result is a compact, scalable core for object lifecycle that supports live editing, scripting, and deterministic startup/shutdown across projects of varying size.
+See `docs/scripting_and_configuration.md` for examples of Lua-driven creation and recommended Factory binding patterns (sol2).

 ## Factory Overview (Diagram)